pypa/packaging.python.org/source/specifications.rst

 - ``text/x-rst``
 - ``text/markdown``

-One parameter is called ``charset``; it can be used to specify whether the character set in use is UTF-8, ASCII, etc. If ``charset`` is not provided, then it is recommended that the implementation (e.g.: PyPI) treat the content as UTF-8.
+The ``charset`` parameter can be used to specify whether the character set in use is UTF-8, ASCII, etc. If ``charset`` is not provided, then it is recommended that the implementation (e.g.: PyPI) treat the content as UTF-8.

 Other parameters might be specific to the chosen subtype.
 For example, for the